malcolmsailor/music_df/README.md

 This package features various functions for working with Pandas dataframes representing music scores.
-I developed it for my personal use during my dissertation.
-Therefore it is fairly underdocumented.
-Documentation is currently a work in progress.
+[I](https://malcolmsailor.com) developed it for my personal use during my dissertation.

+Documentation (a work-in-progress) can be found [here](https://music-df.readthedocs.io/en/latest/index.html).